psi4/psi4/doc/sphinxman/source/ddx.rst

 |ddx__dft_radial_points| and |ddx__dft_spherical_points| influence
-the accuracy of the numerical grid used to obtain the representation of the electric field of the solute density
-(for which a standard DFT integration grid is used).
+the accuracy of the numerical grid used to obtain the representation of the electric potential / field of the solute density, since a standard DFT integration grid is used to obtain these quantities.
-Unlike the case for DFT grids a finer grid than the employed default is rarely needed.
-In fact often even a coarser grid than the default can be used without trading too much accuracy
-(e.g. 50 radial and 230 spherical points).
+In contrast to the integration of DFT quantities much lower accuracy is required, such that for this step considerably smaller grids are employed.
+If extremly high accuracy reference solutions are required, the DDX DFT integration parameters might need to be increased, but this is rarely needed.

 |ddx__lmax| and |ddx__n_lebedev| determine the accuracy of the discretisation
 on the boundary of the spheres around each atom.
 The defaults are usually good.